How much do treatments cost?

 How can I prepare for my acupuncture appointment?

-If you have any recent and related paperwork, lab results or other reports from other medical providers, bring those in as it is helpful for Dr. Zelina to have as much information as possible.
+If you have any recent and related lab results, diagnostic reports or other reports from other medical providers, bring those in as it is helpful for Dr. Zelina to have as much information as possible.
 If you are taking medications or supplements, bring a list with the dosages as well.

 It's always a good idea to eat a light meal before your treatment as it not advisable to perform acupuncture on an empty stomach; it may cause undesirable side effects such as dizziness or lightheadedness.
 Arrive on time so you can feel relaxed and enjoy the treatment.